 The reason Black Widow “needs” to do this isn’t because Hawkeye’s life is worth more or less but because her arc is trying to come to peace with the bad things she did.
 Hawkeye feels some guilt for his deeds as Ronin, but the film pretty much lets him off the hook by making it clear he just slaughtered a bunch of gangsters and terrorists.
 But more importantly, Hawkeye isn’t defined by guilt and Black Widow is.
 Her whole Avengers career is about trying to make up for it, and that’s why she feels stuck at the beginning of Endgame.
 She can try and pick up the pieces, but it feels like too little, too late.

 The only thing that minorly deflates the impact of her death has nothing to do with the narrative, but with Hollywood.
-Although it has yet to be officially announced and scheduled, a Black Widow movie is on the way.
+A Black Widow movie is on the way.
 It will presumably be a prequel, but whenever it’s set, you don’t get the finality that you do with Robert Downey Jr.’s exit.
 Scarlett Johansson is still with the MCU, and while it’s rad that she’s finally getting her own (overdue) solo movie, we can’t really say goodbye to Black Widow like we do with Iron Man or Captain America.
 But that’s an issue of franchising rather than story, and the story for Black Widow comes to a fitting conclusion in Endgame.

 For more on Avengers: Endgame, click on the links below:

 - ‘Avengers: Endgame’ May Have Teased the Arrival of ‘Namor’

 - ‘Avengers: Endgame’: That Black Widow/Hawkeye Scene Nearly Ended Differently

 - Why the Netflix Marvel Heroes Aren’t in ‘Avengers: Endgame’